scolladon/sfdx-git-delta/PUBLISHING.md

 Here are the steps to publish a version

-Position the local repository on the master branch
+## Update local repository with the latest version of the master branch

 ```sh
 $ git fetch -pPt --all